|

 On the plus side, this breed of dog sheds very little, making it a good indoor pet as well as outdoor dog.

-Because this mastiff’s feet carry a significant amount of weight, they should be checked regularly for abrasions and the nails kept short.
 One other feature to bear in mind is that Bullmastiffs are notorious for excessive drooling.

-As with a lot of large breeds, the Bull Mastiff dog is at high risk for hip dysplasia.
-Because of this, it would
+As with a lot of large breeds, the Bull Mastiff dog is at high risk for hip dysplasia which can affect both hips and elbows.

-be important to purchase this type of dog from a qualified breeder that only breeds dogs that are OFA Certified with normal hips and elbows
+be important to purchase this type of dog from a qualified breeder that

-and can provide proof that the parents of any puppy of interest have been so certified.
+and can provide proof that the parents of any puppy of interest have

-on the lips, and bloat.
 Unfortunately, Bullmastiffs are also at greater risk for cancer than other breeds.

 Often, this breed is referred to as a “lazy dog”.
 On most days, they are perfectly content just lying